FakeProfileDetection/fpd_etl_pipeline/docs/llm_local_model_setup.md

 ### 2. Configure for Local Model

-Edit `config/.env.local` and uncomment these lines:
+Edit `.env` in the root directory and add these lines:
 ```bash
 # Use local LM Studio model
 LLM_CHECK_USE_LOCAL=true